Summoning (band): With Doom We Come (2018)

-On 12 August 2017, Summoning posted an update on their official Facebook page noting that despite troubles, setbacks and disputes, the band's new album will be released in January 2018 by Napalm Records.
+On 12 August 2017, Summoning posted an update on their official Facebook page saying that, despite troubles, setbacks and disputes, the band's new album would be released in January 2018 by Napalm Records.
 The band posted a teaser of the new music, although they did not disclose the name of the forthcoming album.

 On 1 October 2017, Summoning posted an update on their Facebook page announcing the title of the album as With Doom We Come.
 The album was subsequently released on 5 January 2018.

 Musical style and influences

 The band's debut album Lugburz was a traditional black metal album, with a raw, lo-fi production style.
 On their following album Minas Morgul the band's sound changed significantly, and has been characterised as "a departure from straight black metal in favor of bold atmospheric experimentation which retains a definite blackened feel."
 The band's sound has remained relatively consistent since then.
 It was frequently described as "epic", "hypnotic", and "atmospheric", and makes extensive use of keyboards, choir vocals, clean singing, synthesized instruments, and programmed drums.
 Though the drums are programmed, they are played using a keyboard rather than with a drum machine.
 Their sound has been described as "a particularly widescreen version of progressive black metal, a style that more recently has been infused with an almost medieval strain of twiddly folk music of the lutes 'n' flutes variety."
 The band's music is deeply influenced by the literature of J. R. R. Tolkien, particularly The Lord of the Rings.
 Most of the band's lyrics are derived from Tolkien's own works.
 Silenius claimed to be influenced by dark wave and ritualistic music as well as fantasy literature.

 The band stated that they consider themselves to be composers rather than musicians and do not practice together before recording.
-Guitarist Protector does not own a guitar and has used a different borrowed guitar for every recording since Dol Guldur.
+Guitarist Protector does not own a guitar and, until at least 2013, has used a different borrowed guitar for every recording since Dol Guldur.